gvegayon/appliedsnar/docs/03-week-1-sns-study.md

 Line by line, we did the following:

-1. The first line added one to all no `NA` values, so that the 0s (non-hispanic) turned to 1s and the 1s (hispanic) turned to 2s.
+1. The first line added one to all no `NA` values so that the 0s (non-Hispanic) turned to 1s and the 1s (Hispanic) turned to 2s.

-2. The second line replaced all `NA`s with the number 3, so that our vector `col_hispanic` now ranges from 1 to 3 with no `NA`s in it.
+2. The second line replaced all `NA`s with the number three so that our vector `col_hispanic` now ranges from one to three with no `NA`s in it.

-3. In the last line we created a vector of colors.
+3. In the last line, we created a vector of colors.
 Essentially, what we are doing here is telling R to create a vector of length `length(col_hispanic)` by selecting elements by index from the vector `c("steelblue", "tomato", "white")`.
 This way, if, for example, the first element of the vector `col_hispanic` was a 3, our new vector of colors would have a `"white"` in it.

 To make sure we know we are right, let's print the first 10 elements of our new vector of colors together with the original `hispanic` column: